owlbarn/owlbarn.github.io/_sources/chapter/perfcmp.rst.txt

    :align: center
    :alt: eigvals

-Except for ``qr``, the performance of Owl and Julia is very close for the other regarding to linear algebra operations.
-Both are slightly slower than that of Numpy.
+The performance for linear algebra operations are similar, since they all call the low level LAPACK and BLAS libraries to perform the required calculation.

+As to the performance of QR decomposition, most of its time is spent in LAPACK routines.
+Owl's LAPACK interface passes data directly to LAPACK, while Numpy's interface implementation preprocesses the data according to different conditions, thus trying to improve the performance.